stijnlinderman/eldorado/ARCHITECTURE.md

     activate API
     API->>Domain: Asks if the requested move is a valid move activate Domain
-    Domain->>API: Returns that the move is valid deactivate Domain
+    Domain->>API: Returns that the move is VALID deactivate Domain
     API->>Domain: Instructs the game to process the valid move activate Domain